• Skip to main content

 Best Selling Tour

 Our Barcelona in a Day tour covers all the major attractions plus hidden gems.
-This walking tour includes Sagrada Familia, Casa Batlló, Casa Mila, the Gothic quarter, Park Güell, and a coach ride to reach the more remote sites.
+This walking tour includes Sagrada Familia, Casa Batlló, Casa Mila, the Gothic quarter, Park Güell, and transportation to reach the more remote sites.
+You get skip the line entry and a passionate guide too!

 See Prices